Elijah-I/webpack-2022/README.md

 1. ESlint arbnb support
 2. Auto implevemt ESlint possible fixes on save
 3. Auto deploy feature
-4. Modern favicon pack generation included (can be really slow on build, up to ~5min)
+4. Modern favicon pack generation included (see FAQ)
 5. Full React, Redux, TS support (also can be used for simple JS too, see FAQ below)

 # Setup